Event-Based Framework for Agile Resilience in Criticality-Aware Wireless Networks: Introduction

 One crucial factor to be incorporated into resilient communication schemes is \emph{criticality-awareness}, as it can substantially enhance energy efficiency (e.g., \cite{reifert2022MC_RSMA}), and compliance with strict requirements for safety-critical applications \cite{reifert2023AoI, park2021nonlinearAoI}.
 While orthogonal network slicing is a common but resource-intensive approach to serving mixed-criticality applications simultaneously, \cite{popovski2018H_NOMA} proposes non-orthogonal slicing, known as heterogeneous NOMA (H-NOMA), which has been shown to be superior in certain regimes.
 H-NOMA leverages diverse reliability requirements by employing successive interference cancellation (SIC) and decoding critical data first.
-Similarly, in \cite{karacora2024THzRIS}, the authors introduce a superposition coding scheme for RIS-aided THz systems, which ensures high reliability for critical data, while efficiently transmitting non-critical data when a LoS link is available.
+Similarly, in \cite{karacora2024THzRIS}, a superposition coding scheme for RIS-aided THz systems is introduced, which ensures high reliability for critical data, while efficiently transmitting non-critical data when a LoS link is available.
 As a generalization of NOMA, RSMA \cite{mao2022rate} has gained interest for its efficiency and resilience benefits in both downlink and uplink scenarios \cite{abbasi2022transmission, yang2019uplinkRSMA, reifert2022comeback, ahmad2019BSbreakdown, karacora2022ratesplitting}.
-Unlike H-NOMA, RSMA enables users to simultaneously transmit multiple data streams with heterogeneous reliability levels.
+Unlike H-NOMA, RSMA involves message splitting and thereby can enable users to simultaneously transmit multiple data streams with heterogeneous reliability levels.
 As in RSMA a common message stream is decoded at multiple receivers, it can be used to support multi-connectivity for highly critical data, while transmitting less critical data on private streams, thereby enhancing reliability in a resource-efficient manner.
-In our previous work \cite{karacora2022ratesplitting}, we demonstrated the benefits of SIC decoding in RSMA for mixed-criticality uplink data transmission with finite blocklength coding.
-In this work, we build upon this RSMA framework within a three-stage resilience strategy to effectively manage LoS blockages.
+In our previous work \cite{karacora2022ratesplitting}, we proposed a novel RSMA-based scheme designed to enable hybrid multi- and single-connectivity for criticality-aware uplink transmission with finite blocklength coding.
+Here, we build upon this RSMA framework, generalizing it to multi-user scenarios and embedding it into a three-stage resilience strategy to effectively manage LoS blockages.

 In summary, while foundational resilience frameworks and criticality-aware strategies exist, there remains a significant gap in a holistic approach that balances robustness, efficiency, and adaptability in mixed-criticality uplink communication.